omartamer-git/omartamer-git/README.md

 ## 🚀 About Me

 - **🔭 Currently Working On:** Building the future of last mile delivery in Egypt with [Seaats](https://seaats.app)!
-- **💬 Ask Me About:** Startups, software development, or why carpooling is the way to go.
+- **💬 Ask Me About:** Startups, software development, or why last mile delivery is currently inefficient.
 - **🏫 Education:** Computer Science grad from the German University in Cairo.
 - **⚡ Fun Fact:** I've been coding since I was 14!